sebastiandevops/holbertonschool-low_level_programming/README.md

-This repository contains all projects develop on C programming.
+This repository contains all projects developed on C programming.